 Does retrieval practice improve more than just memory?

 When students engage in retrieval practice, spacing, interleaving, and feedback as learning strategies (not an assessment tool!), we exercise and strengthen our memory.
 Research demonstrates that this improvement in memory and long-term learning is flexible.
-Studies demonstrate that retrieval practice:
+Retrieval practice:

 Improve complex thinking and application skills

 Improve organization of knowledge

 In other words, these strategies don’t just lead to memorization - they increase understanding.
 Because students have a better understanding of classroom material by having practiced using this information, students can adapt their knowledge to new situations, novel questions, and related contexts.
 You can use a variety of question types (fact-based, conceptual, complex or higher order, etc.) to ensure that students are not memorizing, but using information flexibly.

 Retrieval practice boosts flexible understanding, higher order thinking skills, and transfer of knowledge.